 With a backref present, we can now access user details of a post by calling Post.author.

 Time to create some data.
-We're going to need a user to serve as our blog's author.
+We will need a user to serve as our blog's author.
 While we're at it, let's give them some blog posts:

 from .models import Post, User